EshwarCharan/Student-attendance-management-system/README.md

-# STUDENT ATTENDANCE MANAGEMENT SYSTEM (Deprecated)
+# STUDENT ATTENDANCE MANAGEMENT SYSTEM

-An Android app which uses Realm database to make attendance process simple inside classroom
+•	This project aims to develop an online attendance management system that automates the process of recording and tracking attendance for educational institutions or organizations.
+The system utilizes modern web technologies to provide a user-friendly interface for instructors/administrators to easily manage attendance-related tasks.